Learning objective

 - Read the background notes on Body image.

-- Be mindful of the feelings of any students in your class who may be under or overweight and the impact that discussions about body image may have on them.
+- Be mindful of the impact that discussions about body image may have on all students.

-- Try to ensure that posters in your classroom display models with a range of body types.
+- Try to ensure that posters in your classroom display models with a range of body shapes and sizes.

-- Collect a range of suitable food advertisements/music videos showing stereotypical ideal male and female body types for the small group activity.
+- Collect a range of suitable food advertisements/music videos showing stereotypical male and female body types for the small group activity.
+These may include ideals such as tall, broad and strong men, and women who are lean but curvy in the 'right places'.

 Learning activities